 Bad breath is expected following removal or tonsils and even more so if the adenoids are removed.
 It is part of the normal healing process.
 This usually settles after around 3 weeks, if not sooner.

 If there is any sign of fresh bleeding from the nose or mouth greater than a teaspoon in volume, please present to the nearest Emergency Department for assessment.

 It is important to stay within 1 hour of a health service with an ENT surgeon for 7 days after tonsillectomy due to the risk of bleeding.
 While extremely rare, a severe post-tonsillectomy bleed can be a life-threatening event and will require an adequately staffed hospital to address the bleeding.

 Follow Up appointment

 A follow-up phone call is usually made 4-6 weeks after surgery in most cases.
-Where an appointment is needed you will be advised by Dr Morrissey.
-If at any stage, you wish to see Dr Morrissey his staff will be happy to arrange an appointment.
+Where an appointment is needed you will be advised by your Surgeon.
+If at any stage, you wish to see your Surgeon, our staff will be happy to arrange an appointment.